AnshVaid4/C3iCTF_Challs/AV_challs/rev/rev2/README.md

-open file in ghidra and just start analyzing the code A=1@c02XMK#8
+download exe and open it in ghidra and just start analyzing the code A=1@c02XMK#8

 <img src="1.PNG">